 A rear-end collision, for instance, causes the body to abruptly move toward the rear of the vehicle; toward the point of impact.
 In a head-on collision, the body is propelled with great force toward the front of the vehicle.

 Jury says doctor liable for birth injury in medical malpractice suit

 A jury recently heard a medical malpractice case that arose over injuries sustained during child birth roughly 18 years ago.
 The 17-year-old teen, who turns 18 later this month, reportedly suffered a brain injury during childbirth that is alleged to have resulted in a number of developmental problems for the New York teen.
 The young woman suffers from cerebral palsy and other health issues.

 The Post Star reports that doctors induced labor on a 22-year-old woman on February 24, 1993.
 An expert reportedly says the fetus suffered “fetal asphyxia” due to a compressed umbilical cord during labor.
 The obstetrician-gynecologist disputed the finding, saying there were no indications of distress to the fetus or compression of the umbilical cord during the labor.

 The doctor and a midwife were accused of violating policy by leaving the hospital for a period of roughly four hours during the labor.
 Testimony at trial showed that the obstetrician-gynecologist was later called to the hospital at 5 a.m. on February, 25, 1993 to perform an emergency Cesarean section.
 The doctor reportedly arrived a 7 a.m.
 The surgery did not begin until 8:14 a.m.

 The jury found the midwife was not responsible for the brain injury that the baby suffered.
 The jury found the doctor liable for medical malpractice and awarded damages.

-A wrongful death lawyer in Portland, OR will be able to understand these cases.
-Personal injury attorneys like the ones found at www.karnaslaw.com understand these types of lawsuits.
+Personal injury attorneys like the ones found at https://www.thedominguezlawfirm.com/ understand these types of lawsuits.